moritzWa/wallawitsch-gmail.com/src/content/cas.md

 The research field today relies heavily on the terminology of [Cognitive Load Theory](https://en.wikipedia.org/wiki/Cognitive_load).
 As we have seen, a big focus of the domain is to reduce Cognitive Overload.
 One way to do this is by developing schemas that act as memory templates coded into Long Term Memory by Working memory.
 If we help the users create new or surface relevant schemas, like an effective Mnemonic, we will be able to reduce their Cognitive Load, increase their productivity, and reduce the rate of error.

 A second useful and related framework is the one of [Distributed Cognition](https://www.lri.fr/~mbl/Stanford/CS477/papers/DistributedCognition-TOCHI.pdf).
 It stated that cognitive processes are defined by the functional relationship among elements that participate in them and not by the spatial colocation of its elements.
+It also provides us with a framework to think about Collaborative Cognition, a system in which multiple intelligent agents collaboratively work on a problem. add refrence to human ai

 We will look at cloud-architectures that describe the combination of cognitive modules for augmentation interfaces later.

 ## Cognitive Technology